 This David’s gaze to his left is penetrating, his eyebrows heavy, his brow is furrowed, his hair is tousled, almost a whirl of linguine.
 Many commentators say this is a visage of intelligence, not the usual triumphant victor after cutting off Goliath’s head, as is often portrayed.
 His nose and nostrils are large, yet his mouth is relatively narrow.
 He looks like Elijah Wood as Frodo Baggins.

 A guide I overheard said that Michelangelo intended the statue to be seen from below, not at eye level as we often see him.
 If so, this would explain much.

 Below and to the right of the statue is an exhibit of the Stanford Digital Michelangelo Project.
-This monitor displays the statue from different angles and different lighting, rotated in 3D.
-You’re able to see details that you can’t see from a distance.
+This monitor displays the sculpture from different angles and lighting, rotated in 3D.
+You can see details you can’t see from a distance.
 Impressive.

-There is a copy that stands along with seven other statues outdoors in the Piazza della Signoria, in front of the Palazzo Vecchio (Old Palace) which is the seat of the Florence civic government and political hub of the city — and the original site of the statue.
+A copy stands along with seven other statues outdoors in the Piazza della Signoria, in front of the Palazzo Vecchio (Old Palace), which is the seat of the Florence civic government and political hub of the city — and the original site of the statue.
 But it’s not the same as experiencing the original statue at the Accademia Gallery.

 Subscribe to have future articles delivered to your email.